anupambhatnagar/GPUPuzzlers/pages/glossary.md

 ## Miscellaneous

-__Kineto__: the library that traces GPU kernel calls in PyTorch programs - GPU kernels are executed asynchronously on the GPU, so special NVIDIA libraries are needed to do the tracing.
+__Kineto__: the library that traces GPU kernel calls in PyTorch programs - GPU kernels are executed asynchronously on the GPU so special NVIDIA libraries are needed to do the tracing.

 __PyTorch Profiler__: the library that uses Kineto to generated host and device-side timeline traces for PyTorch programs.